Why Asutra magnesium?

 If your body’s cellular magnesium levels are low and you apply magnesium oil directly onto your skin, it may sometimes sting or tingle a little.
 This is not an allergic reaction—magnesium is found naturally in the body and is vital to good health.
 Your body is simply building a tolerance to magnesium, a large molecule being rapidly absorbed through your skin.
 Over time and with gradual use, this sensation usually decreases.

-If the oil is too itchy for you, try our NEW luxuriously moisturizing magnesium body butter with lemongrass essential oils.
+If the oil is too itchy for you, try our luxuriously moisturizing magnesium Melt Body Butter with lavender essential oil.
 It’s a soothing way to get magnesium into your body through your skin.

 Is Asutra’s magnesium oil tested for heavy metals?